Itliong and the Manongs: The Contributions of Filipino Americans Philip Vera Cruz and Larry Itliong in Shaping the US Labor Movement

 Larry Itliong (October 25, 1913 – February 1977), a teenager from Pangasinan, also immigrated to America in search of a better life.

 Appalled by the exploitation of migrant workers in the labor force, he fought against it by organizing labor unions with Vera Cruz and other Filipino leaders.

-Itliong was a key figure in the Delano Grape Strike and contributed greatly to the West Coast labor movement.
-He continued to support organized labor movements and advocate for retirement rights even after resigning from the UFW.
+Itliong was a crucial figure in the Delano Grape Strike and contributed significantly to the West Coast labor movement.
+He supported organized labor movements and advocated for retirement rights even after resigning from the UFW.

 Philip Villamin Vera Cruz

 Philip Vera Cruz (December 25, 1904 – June 12, 1994), a Filipino immigrant from Ilocos Sur, came to the United States in 1926 to pursue education and support his family.

 He co-founded the Agricultural Workers Organizing Committee (AWOC) despite financial hardships.
 He led the Delano Grape Strike of 1965, establishing the United Farm Workers (UFW) and a boycott against non-union grapes.

 Until his passing at 89, Vera Cruz was a passionate advocate for labor rights and social justice.